 Things really start to become interesting at this price point with many features becoming accessible such as dropper posts, 1x drivetrains, and we start to see carbon frames.
 Bikes become distinctively split between disciplines at this stage, and you'll begin to see specific drivetrains for downhill events that don't require the range that cross-country bikes do.

 Hardtails become available in carbon creating a lighter, stiffer and more responsive ride.
-The decision between a carbon hardtail with quality components over a dual-suspension alloy bike with lesser components becomes a tough one.
+The decision now will be between a carbon hardtail with quality components over a dual-suspension alloy bike with lesser components.
 No doubt the extra comfort and support on rough trails would be welcome, but a good quality hardtail may do just as good a job depending on the type of riding you have planned.

 Suspension systems become highly sophisticated allowing you to adjust the feel with external adjusters and an air pump (known as a shock pump).
 Brakes are likely to provide a perfect balance of modulation and power for extra confidence.
 Gear ranges are likely to be much larger in this price range to cater for a variety of trails and make even the steepest climbs manageable.